Do Catholics pray to Mary?

 Heaven is not in "real (earth) time."
 Heaven is outside of earth time!

-On one of our songs, I (Hugh) am singing 75 voices and playing 60 music tracks at the same time because we do not record in "real time."
+On one of our songs, I (David) am singing 75 voices and playing 60 music tracks at the same time because we do not record in "real time."
 That does not make me "omnipresent!"
 If we can do this, heaven can figure out how to respond to multiple requests for prayer because they are not handled according to "earth time."

 Calling on the Saints is not like calling the help desk for your internt provider, where they say "due to unusually high call volume there may be a wait time of 10 minutes, you are 8th in queue."
 Heaven doesn't work that way.
 It is outside of earth time.